CUBRID/cubrid-testtools/CTP/README.md

 		default.broker2.BROKER_PORT=35500
 		```
 		```
-		# Define the path of test cases used for testing, it should be checked out on test node
+		# Define the path of test cases used for testing
 		scenario=${HOME}/cubrid-testcases/shell
 		```